php-fast/php-fast/README.md

 #### Interacting with the Database

-After creating your model, you can use it in your controllers to interact with the database.
+After creating your model, you can use it in your Controllers to interact with the database.

 **Example: Fetching all users:**